 |

-Fingerboard signs at the junction of Kelso Rd (A7) & Asbestos Rd (C741) in York Town.
+Fingerboard signs at the junction of Greens Beach Rd (A7) & Asbestos Rd (C741) in York Town.
 Note that a Tasmanian Parks & Wildlife Service logo has been placed covering the distance to Bakers Beach - this has also occurred on the southbound fingerboard.

 Source: Peter Renshaw, April 2007. |